kton/squidthing/README.md

 # Is it safe to use?
 How does it work?

 - This extension fetches the schedules page directly from Squid Ring as an iframe and applies content script overrides
-- `localize.js` loops through the text on the schedules page and substitutes NA-localized text if applicable
+- `localize.js` loops through the text on the schedules page and substitutes localized text if applicable
 - `styles.css` overrides the original style sheet in order to provide the UI for the pop-up button
 - `notloggedin.js` simply alerts the user when they are not logged into Squid Ring